tom-howard/com2009/docs/course/assignment1/_part4.md

     1. Everything that this service *does* (when a **Request** is sent to it), is contained within the `srv_callback()` method.

-        In here, `request` parameters are processed, `response` parameters are defined and the overall `response` is returned at the very end of the callback.
+        In here, `request` parameters are processed, `response` parameters are defined and the overall `response` is returned once the callback tasks have been completed.

     1. You may have noticed that when we created our `MyNumberGame` interface in the previous exercise, the **Response** parameters were the same as the originals from Exercise 1 & 2, *except* that some of their names were changed slightly!